-While this funding is available to any organization serving a population in Washington State, certain areas and populations will be offered priority for funding because they have lower representation of trained mental health providers, fewer or no perinatal mental health support groups, and higher rates of parents reaching out for support.
-Geographic priority will be given or organizations serving communities in Eastern Washington (any county in DCYF Region 1 or 2, a DCYF regional map may be found here:

-https://dcyf.wa.gov/safety/report-abuse), or one of the following counties: Grays Harbor, Jefferson, or Kitsap.
-Cultural priority will be given to organizations serving communities of color or Spanish speaking communities.
-Priority will also be given to applicants who have a representative from a Plan of Safe Care (POSC) hospital staff member or provider who is committed to participating in the Task Force work.
+While this funding is available to any organization serving families in Washington State, certain areas and populations will be offered priority for funding because they have historically lower representation of trained mental health providers, fewer or no perinatal mental health support groups, and higher rates of parents reaching out for support.
+See application details for specific geographic priorities.
+Priority will also be given to applicants who have a representative from a Plan of Safe Care (POSC) hospital staff member or provider who is committed to participating in the Perinatal Task Force work.